 Engaging Veterans in Treatment Slide Presentation (PPTX)

-This Practice Guidance highlights the importance of understanding the experiences, strengths and needs of those who have served in the U.S. Military, in order for treatment providers to more effectively engage these men and women in treatment, and support recovery for them and for their families.
+This Practice Guidance highlights the importance of understanding the experiences, strengths and needs of those who have served in the U.S. Military.
+That can help treatment providers more effectively engage veterans in treatment, and support recovery for them and for their families.

 Treatment Services for Pregnant and Postpartum Women l (DOC)

-Pregnant substance using women are a priority population for the Bureau of Substance Addiction Services.
-This guidance describes the needs and vulnerabilities of pregnant and postpartum women, as well as administrative actions and clinical expertise needed to successfully engage and treat pregnant women, and their families.
-A broad array of resources are listed, with web links.
+Pregnant substance using women are a priority population for BSAS.
+This Guidance describes the needs and vulnerabilities of pregnant and postpartum women.
+It also notes administrative actions and clinical skills needed to engage and treat pregnant women, and their families.
+Resources, with web links, are provided.

 Responding to Relapse l (DOC)

-BSAS supports efforts to respond to relapse in ways that support continued participation in treatment.
+BSAS promotes efforts to respond to relapse in ways that support ongoing participation in treatment.
 This module describes practices that aim to keep individuals engaged in treatment while they work toward abstinence and recovery.

 Treatment Services For Youth and Their Families l (DOC)

-The Bureau of Substance Addiction Services is committed to building a comprehensive and effective system of care for youth and their families.
-This practice guidance helps to create an outline of how best to respond to specific issues effecting youth and their families.
+BSAS supports a comprehensive and effective system of care for youth and their families.
+This Practice Guidance outlines best ways to respond to specific issues affecting youth and their families.

 Engaging Young Adults and Their Families in Treatment l (DOC)

-The Bureau of Substance Addiction Services is committed to building a comprehensive and developmentally appropriate system of care for young adults and their families.
-This practice guidance explores some of the developmental and social behaviors of young adults and helps to create an outline of how best to engage young adults and their families in treatment.
+BSAS has built a comprehensive and developmentally appropriate system of care for young adults and their families.
+This Practice Guidance explores some of the developmental and social behaviors of young adults and outlines how best to engage them and their families in treatment.